• Free shipping on all orders

 catnip plants

 Curious if catnip will get the best of your cat?
 No need to worry.
-Catnip is 100% safe for all cats.
-No evidence points to cats’ allergies to the plant, and they can’t become addicted.
-Still, there is a very small number of cats who might have an allergy to it.
+No strong evidence points to cats’ allergies to the plant, and they can’t become addicted.
+Still, there’s a very small number of cats who might have an allergy to it, as it is possible for a cat to be allergic to a plant or a compound in the plant.

 hepper cat paw divider